Ataegina

 Ataegina (Ataecina; Atégina) was a goddess worshipped by the ancient Iberians, Lusitanians, and Celtiberians of the Iberian Peninsula.
-She is believed to have ruled the underworld.
+She is believed by some to have been a goddess of the underworld or the night, or of the spring season.

 Names

-The deity's name is variously attested as Ataegina, Ataecina, Adaecina and Adaegina, among other spellings.
+The deity's name is variously attested as Ataegina, Ataecina, Adaecina and Adaegina, among other spellings, totalling, as of 2025, approximately 27 attestations.
 Her name appears in conjunction to a place named Turibriga or Turobriga (see below).

 Etymology

 Celtic hypothesis

 The name Ataegina is most commonly derived from a Celtic source: according to Cristina Maria Grilo Lopes and Juan Olivares Pedreño, French scholar D'Arbois de Jubainville and Portuguese scholar José Leite de Vasconcelos interpreted her name as a compound from *ate- 'repetition, re-' *-genos '(to be) born'.
 Thus, her name would mean 'The Reborn One' ("renascida", in the original).

 Others propose a connection to the domain of nocturnal or underworld deities: Gabriel Sopeña tentatively saw a connection with Irish adaig 'night', which may indicate a relation to the underworld.
 Similarly, in a 1998 article, Eugenio Luján, based on the epigraphic evidence available until then, supposed that Adaecina is the original spelling of her name, and related it to Irish adaig, (Note: Other Celtic cognates include Irish athach, later athaig, and Welsh adeg.) and both deriving from a Proto-Celtic *adakī.
 This form would account for both words, but Luján refrained from offering a definitive etymology.
 Wolfgang Meid raises the possibility that Old Irish adaig may be a borrowing of Welsh adeg "time, occasion, period, season", whose native Irish cognate is athach "interval, space (of time)", derived from Proto-Celtic *atikā, from Proto-Indo-European *h₂et-i-keh₂, from *h₂et- (“to go”), making a connection between these words and Ataegina unlikely.

 Italian linguist Patrizia de Bernardo Stempel argues for a Celtic etymology, from *atakī ('night'), from an earlier *at-ak-ī ('interval').
 Thus, de Bernardo proposes, her name means "the one of the night".
 In a later article, she describes Ataecina as "the goddess of the nighttime", and derives her name from *Atakī-nā 'the divine (night)time'.